-Not only does your AC system help you to stay comfortable, it’s also a health necessity when we’re here in the dog days of summer.
+Not only does air conditioning help you to stay comfortable, it’s also a health necessity during the heat of summer.
 Unfortunately, when the cold air suddenly isn’t blowing or the system won’t come on at all, you’re don’t have time to look around for more than a couple days.

-When your AC dies in the extreme temperatures of the summer, you might not have time to shop around for competing quotes or research average costs.
-Not having an idea how much you can expect to pay when the air conditioning service tech shows up can be unnerving, so we’re here to provide some price ranges on some standard services so you won’t be caught off guard when Komfort Air shows up to get you cool and comfortable again.
+When your AC goes out in the extreme temperatures of the summer, you might not have time to shop around for competing quotes or research what you can expect to pay.
+Not having an idea how much you can expect to pay when the AC service technician shows up can be unnerving, so we’re here to provide a few price ranges on some standard services so you won’t be shocked when Komfort Air shows up to get you cool and comfortable again.

 - Refrigerant Leak Detection & Repair: $150 - $500